smlng/bgp-hijack-demo/README.md

     # apt-get dist-upgrade

 see [here](http://unix.stackexchange.com/questions/90389/how-to-upgrade-debian-stable-wheezy-to-testing-jessie)
 for details and the original post.
+Or install Debian 8 (Jessie, RC1)

 ## install packages and software